PostHog/posthog.com/contents/blog/clickhouse-vs-druid.md

 - **Prioritization (Tiering):** One of Druid’s hallmark features is prioritization.
 While Clickhouse strives to make every query hypothetically efficient, Druid allows users to prioritize queries.
 Mission-critical queries can force low-priority queries to pause / get delayed.
 This is an ideal feature for applications where the most expensive queries are the least required to be fast.

-## Uses Cases
+## Use cases

 While ClickHouse and Druid both strive to solve the same problem, their shortcomings and strengths actually provides a strong case for when you should and shouldn’t use each.

-Let’s explore these various factors for both.
+Let’s explore these factors for both.

 ### When to use ClickHouse